Support & Resources

 National ADHD Resources

-Find support and advice for ADHD across the UK:
+Find support and information from trusted ADHD organisations and services across the UK.

-ADHD UK – Offers guidance and resources for individuals with ADHD and their families.
+ADHD UK Offers guidance, practical resources, and peer support for individuals with ADHD and their families.

 Workplace Support

-Helping employees with ADHD and their employers build inclusive workplaces:
+Helping employees with ADHD — and the people who support them — build inclusive workplaces.

-Access to Work Grant Scheme (ATW) A government scheme offering practical and financial support to help individuals with disabilities, long-term health conditions, or neurodivergent traits start, stay in, and thrive at work.
+Access to Work Grant Scheme (ATW) A U.K government scheme offering practical and financial support to help individuals with disabilities, long-term health conditions, or neurodivergent traits start, stay in, and thrive at work.
+Support may include coaching, assistive software, or equipment.

 Local Support (Staffordshire)

-Free advice and guidance for families and individuals with SEND in Staffordshire:
+Free advice and guidance for individuals and families in Staffordshire navigating SEND.

-Staffordshire SENDIASS – Staffordshire’s Special Educational Needs and Disabilities Information, Advice, and Support Service.
-They offer:
+Staffordshire SENDIASSThe Special Educational Needs and Disabilities Information, Advice and Support Service.
+Offers free, confidential help to:

-• Support for parents and carers of children and young people with SEND (0-25).
+• Parents and carers of children and young people aged 0–25

 Podcasts and Videos for ADHDers

-How to ADHD (YouTube Channel) – Jessica McCabe shares practical strategies for organisation, relationships, and mental health.
+How to ADHD (YouTube Channel) Jessica McCabe shares relatable videos on organisation, relationships, emotional regulation, and life with ADHD.

-The ADHD Adults Podcast– A light-hearted, informative podcast discussing ADHD topics, science, and real-life experiences, hosted by professionals with ADHD.
+The ADHD Adults Podcast – A mix of science, humour, and real talk — hosted by professionals with ADHD.

 Online Courses on ADHD